27 Fun Ways to Learn a Language Quickly

 4. Listen to children’s songs.
 Just like children’s books, children’s songs are as simple as they come.
 You can find songs that can help you practice basic numbers, letters, and phrases.

-5. Find a friend who knows the language and only speak in it.
+5. Find a friend who knows the language and only speaks in it.
 Having a friend who knows the language is a huge asset.
 Mastering casual conversation is one of the toughest things you will learn.

 6. Get your news online in another language.
 You watch the news anyway, so it’s another opportunity to practice reading and listening to videos.